brianium/vanilla-autocomplete/README.md

 Running The Tests
 =================
+First make sure the server is running via `bin/server`.

 The tests are written using ScalaTest and the Selenium DSL.
 If you have sbt installed, you can run the tests by switching to the tests directory and running `sbt test`.